mosguinz/csc648-04-fall24-team02/development.md

 #### Install pre-commit to run automatically

+> [!IMPORTANT]
+> This step requires the dependencies for the backend to be installed, using `uv sync`.

 pre-commit is already part of the dependencies of the project.
-Using `uv`, you can simply install the pre-commit hook with:
+From the `backend/` folder, you can simply install the pre-commit hook with:

 ```bash
 uv run pre-commit install